What to do when your country is supposed to be a democracy but it feels rigged

 To change the system of voting, and therefore the type of democracy you have, there is always some level that you can start working at today.
 You simply have to identify that level.

-In the USA, things are different.
-The political parties were largely abolished in the 1970s with the spread of the primary system, leaving the parties too weak to function as sites of citizen mobilization.
-But in the USA, the local and state governments offer sites of mobilization.
+And yet, there are still many places where a person can start to influence the political system.
+In the USA, the local and state governments offer sites of mobilization.
 In particular, the style of voting, even in national elections, is decided on the state level, so getting involved there can have a big impact.
 In particular, changing the voting in a state to Ranked Choice Voting makes it much easier for 3rd parties to compete, and thus break the duopoly of the Democrats and the Republicans.
 Although the transformation is slow, Ranked Choice Voting is spreading in the USA:

 At the federal and state level, RCV is used for congressional and presidential elections in Maine; state, congressional, and presidential general elections in Alaska; and special congressional elections in Hawaii.